psychoinformatics-de/inm-icf-utilities/docs/source/developer.rst

 When testing changes to the INM-ICF-utilities, the Singularity image needs to be rebuild with the changes included.
 Its recipe can be found under ``singularity/icf.def``.
-The image can be rebuild using the Appveyor-based CI testsuite, but an update is not triggered automatically with a code change.
+The image can be rebuild automatically using the Appveyor-based CI testsuite.
-It instead requires that the `build cache is wiped <https://www.appveyor.com/docs/build-cache/#cleaning-up-cache>`_.
+If only software dependencies change, an update is **not** triggered automatically but requires that the `build cache is wiped <https://www.appveyor.com/docs/build-cache/#cleaning-up-cache>`_.

 .. _GitHub: https://github.com/psychoinformatics-de/inm-icf-utilities